Last reviewed: February 2026

 Getting Around Southampton

-Four modern terminals (Ocean, Mayflower, City, Horizon) — all provide free shuttles if needed, but Horizon and City are literally walking distance to the city centre (10–15 minutes) approximately 9 football fields, 32 blue whales end-to-end, or 693 emperor penguins stacked skyward.
+Four modern terminals — all provide free shuttles if needed, but City and Horizon terminals are within easy walking distance of the city centre (10–15 minutes) approximately 9 football fields, 32 blue whales end-to-end, or 693 emperor penguins stacked skyward.
+The city centre is compact and walkable once you arrive.

-- Winchester: Train from Southampton Central (20 minutes)
+- Winchester: Train fare from Southampton Central is £8 return (20 minutes)

 Southampton Port Map